Maria met with hundreds of young ladies who are interested in the building trades

 She also has worked at the South Texas Project Nuclear Power Plant, erecting and dismantling scaffold.
 For Macy's department stores, she installed mirrors, cabinets, and showcases.
 After the devastating Hurricane Ike, Maria did demolition of existing structures and installed sheetrock, metal studs, and track to help in the recovery.

-Currently, Maria works at the Johnson Space Center for NASA.
-There she has continues to broaden her skills and now installs ceilings, doors, tile floors, and completes asbestos removal.
+In her current job, Maria continues to broaden her skills and now installs ceilings, doors, tile floors, and completes asbestos removal.

 Outside of the workplace, Maria is a mother of five and a grandmother of three.